 Sign up to be a participant if you are in high school, college, or graduate school any place in the world.

-Points for each challenge are accrued by participants and posted on a leader board with a chance to win eco prizes for the 20 outstanding daily submissions. (check out PGC 2013 here)
+Points for each challenge are accrued by participants and posted on a leader board with a chance to win eco prizes for the 20 outstanding daily submissions.
+(Check out last year’s PGC here!)

 Challenges are delivered by email to registered participants at 4 am PST each morning and posted on projectgreenchallenge.com for 24 hours.
 Participants complete the challenge tasks each day during that time frame working to become informed and active global citizens.